-First-party data isn’t a trendy marketing buzzword that will fade in time.
-Not in the least.
+First-party data (or 1st-party data) isn’t a marketing buzzword that will fade in time.

 Rather, first-party data is the future of marketing.
 It’s an invaluable, indispensable resource brands everywhere now officially need to succeed.
 Specifically, it’s an asset that can help: